 Santa Barbara, CA 93101

 Founded in 1986, The Santa Barbara Independent is the leading source for news, arts & entertainment, and lifestyle coverage in the greater Santa Barbara area.
-Every Thursday, we publish more than 40,000 copies of our print edition, which includes the most in-depth calendar of events in the market.
-Distributed to more than 750 locations throughout the Santa Barbara region, from the Santa Ynez Valley to Carpinteria, with presence in both Ojai and Ventura as well, our ever-popular printed newspaper is read by more than 100,000 people each week, according to audited surveys.
+Every Thursday, we publish more than 25,000 copies of our print edition, which includes the most in-depth calendar of events in the market.
+Distributed to more than 700 locations throughout the Santa Barbara region, from the Santa Ynez Valley to Carpinteria, with presence in Ventura as well, our ever-popular printed newspaper is read by more than 68,000 people each week, according to audited surveys.

 Over the decades, The Santa Barbara Independent has been honored with most of the newspaper and website awards that matter, winning accolades multiple times from the California Newspaper Publishers Association, the Association of Alternative Newsmedia, Editor & Publisher, and many other organizations both regional and national in scope.

-Throughout the year, The Santa Barbara Independent supports civic engagement by hosting political forums; fosters recognition of arts and culture with annual awards for theater, dance, and culinary achievements; sponsors numerous community events; and raises money each fall for numerous nonprofits with our Santa Barbara Gives! fundraising initiative.
+Throughout the year, The Santa Barbara Independent supports civic engagement by hosting political forums; fosters recognition of arts and culture with annual awards for theater, dance, and culinary achievements; sponsors numerous community events; and supports numerous nonprofits through sponsorships.